-In 1942, the library moved to the recently completed Business Administration building (now known as the Education Building) and Robert E. Kennedy, hired as a Journalism professor and publicity manager, was also appointed librarian.
+In 1942, the library moved to the recently completed Business Administration building (now known as the Cotchett Education Building).
+Future president Robert E. Kennedy, hired as a Journalism professor and publicity manager, was also appointed librarian.

 “They wanted me to become the librarian–on a temporary basis–of course, just until a qualified librarian could be found to take over.
 “What about all my other jobs?”
 I asked.
 “Oh, you can keep them.
 You’re doing a fine job and we know that with enrollment dropping off because of World War II, there will be fewer students in your classes, so you can fill in the time buying books, cataloging them, checking them in and out, etc.”

-He would continue to serve as librarian until 1946, when a full-time librarian finally was hired.
+He would continue to serve as librarian until 1946, when Ainsley Whitman was hired as a full-time librarian.